Local hidden variable values without optimization procedures: Excess and LHV models

-Let us show a further consequence of Prop. \ref{resUpperC}.
-If a matrix $M$ with maximal excess is both constant row sum and unitary, then $\mathcal{C}(M)=n$, coinciding with the upper bound (\ref{upperQ}).
-Thus, $\mathcal{C}(M)=\mathcal{Q}(M)=n$, and the related Bell inequality does not have any quantum advantage.
-In particular, if $M$ is an unnormalized constant row sum Hadamard matrix for $q=2$, then the associated correlation Bell inequality satisfies $\mathcal{C}(M)=\mathcal{Q}(M)=n\sqrt{n}$.
-That is, we saturate both the Best bound (\ref{boundsE}) and the Epping-De Vicente bound (\ref{upperQ}).
+Here, equality is attained if and only if $|\phi\rangle$ and $M|\phi\rangle$ are parallel, which occurs when each row of matrix $M$ has the same sum, i.e. $M$ has constant row sum.
+Also, note that $\mathcal{C}(M)=\Sigma(M)$, because $M$ has maximal excess. \end{proof} Notice that the constant row sum value $\Gamma$ occurring in Proposition \ref{resUpperC} is always a positive number due to the assumption that $M$ has maximal excess and to the symmetry assumption \eqref{symm}, implying that $\Sigma(M)\in\mathbb{R}$.
 Interestingly, inequality (\ref{uppernu}) is saturated by all the matrices considered in nonlocal computation \cite{LPSW07} and quantum games having no quantum advantage \cite{RKMH14}.

-To illustrate Prop. \ref{resUpperC}, note that the correlation Bell inequality associated to the circulant Hadamard matrix $\mathrm{core}(M)=\mathrm{circ}[(-1,1,1,1)]$ satisfies $\mathcal{C}(M)=\mathcal{Q}(M)=8$, where there is no need to calculate the quantum value, as the LHV value saturates the bound (\ref{upperQ}).
+See Appendix \ref{app:example} for a particular example of analytic calculations of classical and quantum value for an infinite family of Bell inequalities.

+Generalizing the above examples, note that Proposition \ref{resUpperC} provides the exact value of maximal excess for continuous families of matrices of any order.
+This allows to find the LHV for continuous families of Bell inequalities.
+For instance, when $q=2$, one can consider the family of real matrices $M$ having constant row sum $\Gamma$, such that this number coincides with the maximal eigenvalue of $M$.
+In this case, the LHV is equal to $n\Gamma$.

 As a further example, consider the three inequivalent constant row sum Hadamard matrices of order $16$ \cite{H61}, defining three inequivalent correlation Bell inequalities in the bipartite scenario composed of $16$ measurement settings per side having $2$ outcomes each.
 These three inequalities have both LHV and quantum values equal to 64.
 The same conclusion does not apply to the Hadamard matrix $H_2$ of order 2, related to CHSH inequality \cite{CHSH69}, as this Hadamard matrix does not have constant row sum.

 On the other hand, non-unitary constant row sum matrices can imply a correlation Bell inequality having a quantum advantage.
 For instance, for $\mathfrak{n}=3$ the matrix $\mathrm{core}(M)={\rm circ}\left[(0,-1, 1)\right]$ satisfies $\mathcal{C}(M)=4<3\sqrt{3}=\mathcal{Q}(M)$.
 Here, the quantum value $\mathcal{Q}(M)$ is achieved when considering measurement settings $A_j$ and $B_k$ of the form $U_j D U^{\dagger}_j$, for